dgraph-io/dgraph-docs/content/graphql/mutations/add.md

 }
 ```

-Dgraph automatically generates input and return type in the schema for the add mutation.
+Dgraph automatically generates input and return types in the schema for the add mutation,
+as shown below:
 ```graphql
 addPost(input: [AddPostInput!]!): AddPostPayload